ltrujello/Tikz-Python/docs/index.md

 Saving the line as a variable `line` allows us to pass in `line.start` and `line.end` into the node positions, so we don't have to type out the exact coordinates.
 This is great, because it makes our code more modular and therefore easier to change.
 With TikZ alone, you'd need to type out exact coordinates, and update every single one each time you make a minor adjustment to your code.

-Thus the key feature of Tikz-Python is that we lines, nodes, circles, etc. are all classes with useful attributes:
+If we were working in an interactive python shell with the code above, we would be able to see that these functions return classes with useful attributes:
 ```python
 >>> line.start
 (0,0)